TomCrypto/fraunhofer/README.md

 - Support non-square apertures (not sure if worth it or even possible)
-- Add support for arbitrary incident light wave spectrums (right now only monochromatic light is used, perhaps reading a 1D spectral image as a command-line argument?)
+- Add support for arbitrary incident light wave spectrums (right now only pure white light is used, perhaps reading a 1D spectral image as a command-line argument?)